-16-125-260 COMMERCIAL ENTERTAINMENT OR RECREATION, OUTDOOR
+SEC.
+12.125.26 COMMERCIAL ENTERTAINMENT OR RECREATION, OUTDOOR

-- A. All outdoor entertainment areas, including all structures such as buildings and fencing, different activity areas, sanitary and waste disposal facilities, means of access, and screening, shall be clearly indicated on a site plan included with an application for a conditional use permit. - B. No outdoor entertainment area shall be open later than 10:00 p.m unless modified as part of a conditional use permit.
+- (1) All outdoor entertainment areas, including all structures such as buildings and fencing, different activity areas, sanitary and waste disposal facilities, means of access, and screening, shall be clearly indicated on a site plan included with an application for a conditional use permit. - (2) No outdoor entertainment area shall be open later than 10:00 p.m. unless modified as part of a conditional use permit.

-- C. No outdoor entertainment use, or any portion of such use, shall be located on public property, except with the written consent of the entity with control over such public property. - D. If alcoholic beverages will be served in the outdoor entertainment area, proof that an applicable liquor license covering that area must be submitted to the Zoning Administrator prior of the issuance of a zoning permit. - E. Provisions for safe, ample parking and sanitary and other waste disposal shall be specified in the conditional use permit application and required by the conditional use permit.
-The location of the outdoor entertainment area shall not reduce the number of parking spaces below the minimum number of spaces required by this chapter, for all principal and accessory uses combined. - F. Any race track facilities shall be located a minimum of 200 feet from any residential zoning district. - G. The appropriate County approval authority may require a transitional yard in accordance with the requirements of Section 16-140-060B4. - H. All outdoor entertainment areas shall be physically separated from vehicle circulation areas by a fence, raised curb, planters, or other barrier. - I. Amplification devices may be placed within or directed toward the outdoor entertainment area for the purposes of playing music or spoken words, subject to the following standards: - 1.
-No amplified music may be played between the hours of 10:00 p.m. and 10:00 a.m. - 2.
-Amplification devices and live music staging areas shall be located within 50 feet of the principal structure and shall be a minimum of 50 feet from any property lines. - 3.
-Except for occasional events not occurring more than three times in any calendar year, sound from amplified music shall not exceed 65 dBA at any property line.
-If a town has sound and time restrictions that are less restrictive that regulation shall be applicable so long as the town enforces their regulations. - 4.
-At the discretion of the Zoning Administrator, the property owner may be required to install sound containment barriers. - J. Through its review of individual conditional use permits, the Planning and Zoning Committee may place temporal limits on the use, time of day, hours of operation, number of occurrences per year.
+- (3) No outdoor entertainment use, or any portion of such use, shall be located on public property, except with the written consent of the entity with control over such public property. - (4) If alcoholic beverages will be served in the outdoor entertainment area, proof that an applicable liquor license covering that area must be submitted to the Zoning Administrator prior of the issuance of a zoning permit. - (5) Provisions for safe, ample parking and sanitary and other waste disposal shall be specified in the conditional use permit application and required by the conditional use permit.
+The location of the outdoor entertainment area shall not reduce the number of parking spaces below the minimum number of spaces required by this chapter, for all principal and accessory uses combined. - (6) Any race track facilities shall be located a minimum of 200 feet from any residential zoning district. - (7) The appropriate County approval authority may require a transitional yard in accordance with the requirements of Section 12.140.06(2)(d). - (8) All outdoor entertainment areas shall be physically separated from vehicle circulation areas by a fence, raised curb, planters, or other barrier. - (9) Amplification devices may be placed within or directed toward the outdoor entertainment area for the purposes of playing music or spoken words, subject to the following standards: - (a) No amplified music may be played between the hours of 10:00 p.m. and 10:00 a.m. - (b) Amplification devices and live music staging areas shall be located within 50 feet of the principal structure and shall be a minimum of 50 feet from any property lines. - (c) Except for occasional events not occurring more than three times in any calendar year, sound from amplified music shall not exceed 65 dBA at any property line.
+If a town has sound and time restrictions that are less restrictive that regulation shall be applicable so long as the town enforces their regulations. - (d) At the discretion of the Zoning Administrator, the property owner may be required to install sound containment barriers. - (10) Through its review of individual conditional use permits, the Planning and Zoning Committee may place temporal limits on the use, time of day, hours of operation, number of occurrences per year.

-16-125-270 OTHER TRANSPORTATION, COMMUNICATIONS, PIPELINE, ELECTRIC TRANSMISSION, UTILITY, OR DRAINAGE USE IN AGRICULTURAL AND OPEN SPACE DISTRICTS
+SEC.
+12.125.27 OTHER TRANSPORTATION, COMMUNICATIONS, PIPELINE, ELECTRIC TRANSMISSION, UTILITY, OR DRAINAGE USE IN AGRICULTURAL AND OPEN SPACE DISTRICTS